 The immune system is the part of our body that protects us against infectious diseases caused by microorganisms, such as bacteria and viruses.
 Immunodeficiency is a very broad term that refers to any defect, big or small, in this system.

 You might also like to read this letter and testimony from a patient, all about their individual experience.

-For information about car parking please visit our 'getting here' page.
+For information about car parking, visit our 'getting here' section.
 Allow plenty of time for finding a space at busy times and sufficient change for parking.

 If you are unable to attend your appointment please call the number on your appointment letter or the appointments office: 01782 676676.